poojakp/Team-Titans-Go/README.md

 **Featured watsonx products**

-- [watsonx Assistant](https://cloud.ibm.com/catalog/services/watsonx-assistant) - is utilized to create an intelligent, conversational interface that enables users to interact with the app through natural language, even in their regional language.
+- [watsonx Assistant](https://cloud.ibm.com/catalog/services/watsonx-assistant) - is utilized to create an intelligent, conversational interface that enables users to interact with the app with their mental health queries.
 It helps users navigate the app, find mental health resources, and get answers to common mental health-related questions.
 This virtual assistant can also guide users through mental health assessments, offer instant support, and provide reminders for ongoing activities, making mental health care more accessible and user-friendly for individuals in remote areas.

 ### Other IBM technology used